bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/ios-code-signing-troubleshooting.md

 ### Test device already registered

-If the **iOS Auto Provision** Step fails with this error message, it is likely that you registered a specific test device on Bitrise twice.
+If the **iOS Auto Provision with App Store Connect API** Step fails with this error message, it is likely that you registered a specific test device on Bitrise twice.

 ![](/img/device-2.png)